praF02/anevicon/README.md

 ```

 ### Pre-compiled binaries
-The easiest way to run Finshir on your system is to download the pre-compiled binaries from the [existing releases](https://github.com/Gymmasssorla/finshir/releases), which doesn't require any external software (unlike the two previous approaches).
+The easiest way to run Anevicon on your system is to download the pre-compiled binaries from the [existing releases](https://github.com/Gymmasssorla/anevicon/releases), which doesn't require any external software (unlike the two previous approaches).

 ----------